Legoless/Dominus/README.md

 # TODO

-- Automatically updating Dominus submodule with latest version
-- Loading Git history when deploying and adding it to message
+- Loading Git history (from Travis Environment Variables) when deploying and adding it to message
 - Configuration for different branches for testing and deploying

 Contact